dailystudio/dspublic/DevBricks/README.md

 }
 ```
-Then you pass this class as second parameters of query interfaces:
+Then you pass this class as second parameters of query interfaces and cast returned result to **PeopleBmi** objects:
 ```java
 DatabaseReader<People> reader = new DatabaseReader(context, People.class);